netspective-labs/sql-aide/lib/kv/README.md

 # TODO

-- [ ] Implement `versionedEntityKeysValues` which is the same as `entityKeysValues` except it creates immutable append only KV pairs
 - [ ] Review [deno-kv-sqlite](https://github.com/jsejcksn/deno-kv-sqlite)
       Key-Value storage backed by SQLite to see if we want to incorporate that style into SQLa (but generalize it so that it can be backed by any SQL